 Thermodynamics emerged during the 1800s to describe large, classical systems, such as steam engines, and equilibrium.
-Quantum, small classical, and far-from-equilibrium systems dominate much of today’s science, from quantum computers to molecules.
+In contrast, quantum, small classical, and far-from-equilibrium systems dominate much of today’s science, from quantum computers to molecules.
 Nineteenth-century thermodynamics—including concepts such as heat work, and efficiency—needs updating for the 21st century.

-We re-envision thermodynamics using the mathematical tools of quantum information theory.
-We then use quantum thermodynamics to gain a new perspective on problems across science, including atomic, molecular, and optical (AMO) physics; condensed matter; chemistry; high-energy physics; and biophysics.
+We re-envision thermodynamics using the mathematical and conceptual toolkit of quantum information theory.
+We call this research “quantum steampunk,” after the steampunk genre of art, literature, and film that juxtaposes Victorian settings with futuristic technologies.
+Leveraging quantum thermodynamics, we achieve new perspectives on problems across science, including atomic, molecular, and optical (AMO) physics; condensed matter; chemistry; high-energy physics; and biophysics.

 Our group is theoretical, collaborative, and interdisciplinary.
 Our research ranges from abstract theory and foundations to experimental collaborations and applications.